tenseoverflow/hen.ee/_posts/2021-06-30-guides-for-owning-a-server.md

 stored on your server.

-While this task may sound daunting at first, it is actually very easy, doesn't require much time and resources and you can begin taking your first steps right now.
+While this task may sound daunting at first, it is actually very easy, doesn't require much time and resources, and you can begin taking your first steps right now.
 [Oracle Cloud](https://www.oracle.com/cloud/free/) provides you with two free servers for hosting your website and mailserver.
 And also, if you have an old computer lying around, you can even use it as a server in your own home.